 2. If tracking shows movement initially, but then suddenly stops showing movement altogether, this is likely due to a similar situation as outlined above - occasionally mistakes with the carriers will occur, and a scan is missed.
 However, this doesn't necessarily mean the package actually stopped moving!
 It will continue on its journey and when it is scanned at the next location, tracking will update as usual.
 We have seen cases where the package is actually delivered, but the delivery driver was unable/forgot to initiate a final scan on the package, so the tracking won't reflect the delivery.
 Therefore, always confirm with your customer first that they did not receive the package before requesting a reship, and have them follow the steps outlined here.

 4. A list of tracking updates you may encounter, along with an explanation for each, can be found here.
 Other possible complications that may explain a lack of tracking updates include the package sustaining damage while in transit, the package becoming lost or misplaced within the FedEx/UPS network, or the scanning barcode becoming damaged.
-Sometimes packages can be delivered without a delivery scan, so before we reship we would suggest confirming with your customer that they did not receive their shipment.
+Sometimes packages can be delivered without a delivery scan, so before we reship we would suggest confirming with your customer that they did not actually receive their shipment.

 1. The first point above still stands for international shipments - tracking speed should not differ too much while the package is still within the continental US, but please allow at least a few days for the first tracking update to be reflected (sometimes an initial scan won't occur until the shipment reaches the border).
-On average, it takes international packages longer to show that initial scan compared to domestic shipments - this is because it has to travel through a different network due to the added logistical complexities of getting a package overseas.
+On average, it takes international packages longer to show that initial scan compared to domestic shipments - this is because it has to travel through a different network due to the added logistical complexities / modes of transportation involved with getting a package overseas.

 2. There is usually an alternate tracking number that may be helpful for your customer to reference - it can be found in the "Shipment Details" section if it was shipped UPS, which can be viewed by clicking on the "View Details" hyperlink on the tracking page.